 Gemma Encoder and the encoder renaissance

-Gemma Encoder (2025): Google's first encoder-only model since BERT, built by repurposing Gemma decoder weights for bidirectional encoding.
+Gemma Encoder (2025) repurposes Gemma's decoder weights for bidirectional encoding — Google's first encoder-only model since BERT.
 Competitive with ModernBERT on sentence embedding tasks.

 If Google — a company betting heavily on decoder-only models (Gemini) — still releases an encoder model, it signals that encoders serve a purpose decoders can't efficiently fill.
 The encoder isn't dead; it's being modernized.